 The burning woods permeated the air for miles in the Salmon Challis National Forest along the Salmon River.
 Trucks and fire apparatus from different states filled side roads and small easements along the road.

 The men, Yellow Shirts, as we call them, were young and gruff firefighters with charcoal-stained faces.

 We couldn’t help noticing them chowing down sandwiches or napping from utter exhaustion against tires, boulders and anything else they could rest upon.
 It was so surreal; like something we’d see in a movie.

-That’s when we learned about those young and gruff, yellow-shirted, forest firefighters, who day in and day out, save our forests, wildlife and all those who live there.
-Also called Smoke Jumpers, Hotshots, Helitack Crews and Heli-Rappellers, these brave firefighters are a special breed all of their own.
+It was then, we learned about those young and gruff, yellow-shirted, wildland firefighters, who day in and day out, save our forests, wildlife and all those who live there.

 Forest Fires: A Way of Life in the Forests and Mountains